googlearchive/ChromeWebLab/Orchestra/hw/tutorial/Readme.md

 A MIDI-controlled whirlophone.
 A MIDI-controlled servo/percussive tonal experience, powered by a hobby rotary power tool.

+A striker (bead on string) continuously spins in the center of an arrangement of water-filled drinking glasses.
+As notes are played in the Orchestra software, the glasses are moved into the path of the spnning striker producing sound.

+The speed of the spinning bead is *not* tied to the tempo or rhythm of the music.
+It has a sort of "tremmolo" effect because the bead continuously strikes the glass as long as the note is playing.

+It looks like [this (video)](http://youtu.be/MxbYEo85gAY) when it is running.

 ## Materials

 The first step is to acquire all of the parts we will need to build this project.